pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-Add the “starry sky” backdrop to the Stage from the media library.
+Add the “galaxy” backdrop to the Stage from the media library.

 {{< learner-task-help >}}

-{{< jr-commit add-starry-backdrop add-medialib-appearance ["starry-sky.jpg"] >}}
+{{< jr-commit add-starry-backdrop add-medialib-appearance ["galaxy.png"] >}}

 {{< /learner-task >}}